 Today, the temperatures are going to stay below freezing all day, so I’m going to have to schlep buckets of warm water out to them.
 In very cold weather, the water in the buckets will freeze, but I just bring them back inside and put them next to the stove, and eventually they thaw.
 A lot of people like rubber feed pans because the ice can be dumped on the spot, and I’ll be trying that, too.

 My houses don’t have insulated roofs.
 It usually it doesn’t matter, because with open housing like mine, the inside temperature is the same as the outside temperature, so water doesn’t condense on the ceiling and drip on the chickens.
 If temperatures are above freezing but there’s snow on the roof, this isn’t true anymore.
 The floors in the houses were pretty nasty yesterday.
 No doubt they’re frozen now.
 I haven’t been out to check yet.

-I'll report back later and tell you how it's going.
-Based in past experience, the chickens' health will be completely unaffected by any of this, just like it says in Fresh-Air Poultry Houses, (great book, by the way).
-I'll post some photos, too.
+I’ll report back later and tell you how it’s going.
+Based in past experience, the chickens’ health will be completely unaffected by any of this, just like it says in Fresh-Air Poultry Houses, (which is full of all sorts of surprising stuff).
+I’ll post some photos, too.

 First Look, 8:15 AM, 20°F, Light Winds

 Only a handful of chickens were moving around outside, but I scattered some whole wheat and drove the chickens outside.
 Once there, a lot of them started their usual routines, heading off to the feeders or the nest boxes.